-We draw attention to Note 2 of the consolidated financial statements, which indicates that the Company, as at December 31, 2021 has an accumulated deficit of \$105,468,684 and a working capital of \$97,702.
+We draw attention to Note 2 of the consolidated financial statements, which indicates that the Company incurred a net loss of \$3,120,577 during the year ended December 31, 2022 and, as of that date, the Company's total deficit was \$108,589,261.
 As stated in Note 2, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.